matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$excluded)</code></pre>

-- `bool` `$excluded` Whether the request should be excluded or not.
+- `bool` `&$excluded` Whether the request should be excluded or not.
 Initialized to `false`.
 Event subscribers should set it to `true` in order to exclude the request.

 Usages: